 Recipe components you can prep ahead of time:

 - Mince the garlic & shallots

-- Slice the mushrooms (I love to use a food processor to make this extra speedy)
+- Slice the mushrooms (I love using a food processor to make this extra speedy)

 You can easily double this recipe and freeze the extras for later use!

-To freeze: store extras in an airtight container or re-usable food storage bag.
-Label with name of the recipe and date and freeze for up to 3 months.
+To freeze: Store extras in an airtight container or re-usable food storage bag.
+Label with the name of the recipe and date.
+Freeze for up to 3 months.

 What makes this a particularly healthy risotto?

-- Help protect our cells from free radical damage that can lead to various diseases and ageing.
+- Help protect cells from free radical damage that can lead to various diseases and ageing.